SigNoz/signoz.io/blog/2021-12-18-distributed-tracing-span.md

 ### What are spans composed of?

 **Span attributes:**<br></br> Span attributes are key-value pairs that can be used to provide additional context on a span about the specific operation it tracks.
-They serve as descriptive elements, providing more information about the operation being performed within the span.
+They serve as descriptive elements, providing more information about the operation being performed within the span

 **Span context:**<br></br> A Span context uniquely identifies the request a span is part of.
 It serves as a container holding critical information that links together spans across various services and machines.
 Span context consists of three core components: